nlpsandbox/nlpsandbox.io/wiki/604825-homepage.md

 GitHub: [nlpsandbox/phi-deidentifier-app]

+### Register to the NLP Sandbox

+Click on the button below to register your account.

+${jointeam?teamId=3413388&isChallenge=false&isMemberMessage=You have successfully registered for the NLP Sandbox%2E&text=Register&isSimpleRequestButton=true&requestOpenText=Your registration is in progress%2E&successMessage=Your registration is in progress%2E}

 ### Join the NLP Sandbox Newsletters

 Click on the button below to subscribe to newsletters.
 You will be among the first persons to learn about the the new features and NLP Sandbox tasks, as well as when tools can be benchmarked on new data made available by partner organizations.